pschou/nifi-diode/README.md

 the network?
 Enter stage right, nifi-diode.
 This tool has a good resume:

 - Free and open-source (FOSS is good)
-- Has a memory footprint of 10-50 MB.
+- Has a memory footprint of 1-50 MB.
 (It runs on cheap hardware)
-- Can run directly from a kernel INIT= call. (no one can break in!)
+- Can run directly from a kernel INIT= call - Avoid purchasing a dedicated buy a hardware appliance.
+Download your favorite distro and then modify the grub init to point to this binary instead of the standard init and you have yourself a linux based "hardware" NiFi diode.
-- Place a box in a locked server room, and by denying physical access, you effectively prohibit data from going the wrong way.
+- Standard data diode protections apply - place this on a box in a locked server room, and by denying physical access, you effectively prohibit data from going the wrong way.
 (It's a win-win!)
-- Threadable, multiple concurrent flows can help with latency issues.
+- Threadable, multiple concurrent flows can help with latency issues and increase throughput.

 What are the pitfalls?